choam2426/letsbuildacompiler-kor/TUTORIAL.md

 carefully managed by the emitted code.
 We try to follow the original tutorial as closely as possible here, including using a local for the loop variable in FOR.
+TODO: revisit this with the new structure of loopvars

 The original tutorial also has several bugs (like forgetting to emit certain expressions and matching TO in FOR loops).
 I'm fairly certain Jack Crenshaw